syncfusion-content/javascript-docs/js/api/global.md

 ### Command Type
 {:#enum:type}

-Specifies the commandtype of the specified columns.
+Whether the commandtype of the specified columns.

 #### Properties

-Specifies the commandtype of the specified columns.
+Whether the commandtype of the specified columns.

 <table class="props">
 <thead>